-In this case, $p^{eq}_N$ is decreasing with respect to $\kappa_u$ and $\tilde{q}_p$, and increasing with respect to $\tilde{q}_f$ and $t_{NoN}$.
-In addition, the side payment is similar to the one in candidate outcome (c).
+The side-payment is similar to the one in candidate (c).

-In this candidate outcome, $p^{eq}_{NoN}$ is fixed, while $p^{eq}_N$ is decreasing with respect to $\tilde{q}_p$ and $\kappa_u$.
-In addition, the rate of decrease of $p^{eq}_N$ is twice of the rate of increase of utility of EUs from $\kappa_u$ and $\tilde{q}_p$ when connecting to ISP NoN.
-Thus, The rate of increase in the utility of EUs for ISP N is higher than that of ISP NoN, and as result confirms, $n^{eq}_N$ would be increasing with respect to the premium quality and the sensitivity of EUs to the quality.
-In addition, $p^{eq}_N$ is increasing with $t_{NoN}$.
-Thus, as results confirm, $n^{eq}_N$ would be decreasing with respect to the transport cost of ISP NoN (Endnote \footnote{Note that the utility of EUs connecting to ISP NoN is also decreasing with $t_{NoN}$ \eqref{equation:CP_2}.
-However, the rate of decrease in the utility of EUs connecting to ISP NoN ($t_{NoN}$ is multiplies to a coefficient smaller than one) is lower than the rate of increase of the price of the neutral ISP (multiplied by one).
-Thus, overall, the number of EUs with the neutral (respectively, non-neutral) ISP is decreasing (respectively, increasing).}).
-Finally, note that the Internet access fees are independent of $t_N$, but the utility of EUs connecting to neutral ISP is decreasing with $t_N$ \eqref{equation:CP_2}.
-Thus, as result confirms, the number of EUs with the neutral ISP, i.e. $n^{eq}_{N}$, is decreasing with respect to both $t_N$.
+Next, $p^{eq}_N$ decreases with $\tilde{q}_p$ and $\kappa_u$, at a rate that is twice the rate of increase of the utility of EUs from $\kappa_u$ and $\tilde{q}_p$ when connecting to NoN.
+Thus, the rate of increase in the utility of EUs for N is higher than that for NoN; hence, $n^{eq}_N$ increases with $\tilde{q}_p$ and $\kappa_u.$ Next, $p^{eq}_N$ increases with $t_{NoN}$.
+Thus, $n^{eq}_N$ decreases with respect to $t_{NoN}$\footnote{Note that the utility of EUs connecting to ISP NoN also decreases with $t_{NoN}$ \eqref{equation:CP_2}.
+However, the rate of decrease in the utility of EUs connecting to NoN ($t_{NoN}$ is multiplied to a coefficient smaller than one) is lower than the rate of increase of the access fee offered by N (multiplied by one).
+Thus, overall, the number of EUs with N (respectively, NoN) decreases (respectively, increasing) with $t_{NoN}$.}.
+Finally, note that the access fees are independent of $t_N$, but the utility of EUs connecting to N decreases with $t_N$ \eqref{equation:CP_2}.
+Thus, the fraction of EUs with $N$, i.e. $n^{eq}_{N}$, decreases also with respect to $t_N$.